© 2017 Seven Systems Cross-Platform Media Limited

 For this to work, you would first need to enable MIDI Out in the other app, and, depending on the app, choose Xequence as the destination for MIDI Output.
 You might also need to enable "Background audio", again depending on the app, so that it stays active in the background when you switch back to Xequence.
 If you use a class-compliant external keyboard or controller, it also depends on the particular device, but many work out of the box.

-In Xequence, go to the Settings screen ("..." at the top left), then after scrolling down, enable "MIDI In", and make sure the next button says "Sources: Any".
+In Xequence, go to the Settings screen ("..." at the top left), and in "MIDI / Recording", enable "MIDI In", and make sure the next button says "Sources: Any".

 If you don't get any blinking or notes / controllers being recorded, try selecting the MIDI Source explicitly: